2026-2027 TUGSA Executive Board & Staff

 Carolina Bonansea

-Carolina is a fifth-year Ph.D student and Teaching Assistant in the department of Spanish and Portuguese.
+Carolina is a fifth-year Ph.D candidate, Graduate Extern, and Teaching Assistant in the Department of Spanish and Portuguese.
 Her research focuses on contemporary Latin American literature, with a special interest in children narrators, and feminine and queer writing in Latin America.
 She is also a translator and interpreter of English, Spanish and Portuguese.
-She has been an active member and organizer in TUGSA since she became part of the bargaining unit, and believes strongly in the importance of community and labor organizing, especially as an international worker at Temple.
+Carolina has been an active member and organizer in TUGSA since she became part of the bargaining unit, and believes strongly in the importance of community and labor organizing, especially as an international worker at Temple.

 -